-Jones has reported for more than 30 years on breaking news, social and economic policy, science, and whimsey, mostly for Agence France-Presse, Canada’s Globe and Mail, and Time Magazine.
-She freelanced for a range of publications from the New York Times to medical journals, and held staff positions as a Canadian Press desker and on the Vancouver Sun editorial board.
-Her education includes science and the humanities, with an early focus on biology, economics, and political science.
-Jones holds a Master of Arts in Liberal Studies from Simon Fraser University, and a post-graduate certificate in Creative Writing from the University of Oxford.
-Interests include civility, freedom of thought and expression, and ecology.
-She volunteers on the SFU GLS steering committee and on Canada’s journalism ethics advisory panel.
+Jones, who writes F&O’s occasional Free Range column, has reported for more than 35 years on breaking news, social and economic policy, science, and whimsey, mostly for Agence France-Presse, Canada’s Globe and Mail, and Time Magazine.
+She freelanced for a range of publications from the New York Times to medical journals, held staff positions as a Canadian Press desker and on the Vancouver Sun editorial board, and for years was a contributing editor of the Report on Business Magazine and Chatelaine magazines.
+Her ongoing education includes science and the humanities, with an early focus on biology, economics, and political science.
+Jones holds a Master of Arts in Liberal Studies from Simon Fraser University, and a post-graduate Creative Writing certificate from the University of Oxford.
+Influencers include Hannah Arendt; interests include civility, freedom of thought and expression, and ecology.

 Jones was the first Canadian born to a family displaced from Europe by World War II.
 Raised in Alberta and the Northwest Territories, she grew up skiing, horseback riding, canoeing, and reading books.
-Before becoming a journalist she worked as a first aid attendant on bush planes, an assistant curator in a museum, slinging beer in bars, and as a junior park naturalist.
-When not traveling, Jones works and lives in Vancouver, Canada.
+Before journalism, she worked as a first aid attendant on bush planes, an assistant curator in the Prince of Wales Northern Heritage Centre museum, slinging beer in bars, and as a junior naturalist at Wood Buffalo Park in Canada.
+Jones is currently based in Vancouver, Canada.